-On a wandering ride through the “new” cemetery one spring afternoon, we realized that among the almost nine thousand tombstones there, those honoring a married couple, honored a heterosexual one.
+On a wandering ride through the “new” cemetery one spring afternoon, we realized that among the almost nine thousand tombstones there, the ones honoring a married couple, honored a heterosexual one.
 Of the many tombstones that we saw, none read, “Here lie Trevor and his husband, Bruce.”

 Then we realized that save for the occasional Ebenezer or Clorissa, there were no what-the-fuck first names there.
 No Shantella or D’brickshaw or Barkevious.
-There were no single-mom tombstones, either, surrounded by two or three of their children’s tombstones.
+There were no single-mom tombstones, either, surrounded by eight or nine of their children’s tombstones.
 And forget trannies.
 No “Here lies Angelina, formerly Andrew.”
-Deadnaming?
+Dead naming?
 What’s that?

 “Such a restful place,” we thought, remembering another line from Gray’s 1751 poem.
 “Far from the madding crowd’s ignoble strife, their sober wishes never learned to stray.”

-Where we live, four hours away, sober wishes are too often in short supply; and ignoble strife, driven by the shrill demands of special-interest groups, befouls the air.
+Where we live, four hours away from Wellsboro, sober wishes are too often in short supply; and ignoble strife, driven by the shrill demands of special-interest groups eager to lay all the problems of the world at the feet of white people, befouls the air.